 Distributors and Aggregators

 Distributors and aggregators connect you to different audiobook retailers to help you sell your books.
 And as with ebooks, there are a few that will help make that happen for you.
-We’ve already mentioned a couple above when talking about audiobook publishers Findaway Voices, ACX, Listen Up Audiobooks and Audio Shelf.
+We’ve already mentioned a couple above when talking about audiobook publishers, such as Findaway Voices, ACX, Listen Up Audiobooks and Audio Shelf.
 They’ll help both publish and distribute your audiobooks to various retailers.

 But one more addition worth mentioning is Author’s Public, which is widely known for being an audiobook aggregator that has a wide list of retailers that it can upload your book to.
 To learn more about aggregators here’s Everything You Need to Know About Aggregators.

-As you can see, audiobooks are paving their own way into the future, which is why you should be going along with it before the market is flooding with a lot of audiobooks like ebooks are.
+As you can see, audiobooks are paving their own way into the future, which is why you should be going along with them.
 So what are you waiting for?
 Be ahead of the curve and convert your ebooks to audiobooks today!